heinthanth/ni18n/README.md

 # prints 我有五只猫
 echo ihaveCat_withCount(Chinese, 5)

+# or like this ( because Nim compiler is smart! )
+echo ihaveCatWithCount(Chinese, 5)

 # compiler error here since each function is generated with the same signature from lambda
 echo ihaveCat_withCount(Chinese, "some str")